BanupriyaR1224/Job-Scraper-and-Analyser-using-Gen-AI/README.md

-**1.Launch the application:** the Gradio interface will open in your browser.
+**1. Launch the application:** the Gradio interface will open in your browser.

-**2.Input:** Enter the job posting URL and upload your portfolio CSV.
+**2. Input:** Enter the job posting URL and upload your portfolio CSV.

-**3.Analyze:** Click the "Analyze Job Posting" button.
+**3. Analyze:** Click the "Analyze Job Posting" button.

-**4.Output:** View the structured job data, skill match analysis, and generated interview questions in JSON format.
+**4. Output:** View the structured job data, skill match analysis, and generated interview questions in JSON format.